Aymanbegh/Hybrid-GCNN-CNN/README.md

       ```

 where instruction is one of the following command:
-- all_distorted: download the Hybrid-GCNN-CNN weights, the yolact wieghts, train.json, the training cd-coco distorted images
+- **all_distorted**: download the Hybrid-GCNN-CNN weights, the yolact wieghts, train.json, the training cd-coco distorted images
-- all_normal: download the Hybrid-GCNN-CNN weights, the yolact weights, train.json, the train ms-coco original images
+- **all_normal**: download the Hybrid-GCNN-CNN weights, the yolact weights, train.json, the train ms-coco original images
-- weight: download the Hybrid-GCNN-CNN weights, the yolact weights
+- **weight**: download the Hybrid-GCNN-CNN weights, the yolact weights

 # Method